SteveMsDataSandbox/r-death-stats/README.md

 Taken from Kaggle US DeathRecords dataset found here - https://www.kaggle.com/cdc/mortality

-Some interesting notes about dying (in 2014):
+Some interesting/obvious notes about dying (in 2014):

 1. You're more likely to die if you're older
 2. You're most likely to die of 'natural causes' (e.g. diseases)